Lugo shines in season debut, Mets beat Braves 2-1

 Dansby Swanson had a sacrifice fly for Atlanta.
 The Braves have lost 16 of their last 21 home games against the Mets.

-Lugo escaped a bases-loaded jam in the fifth when Matt Adams grounded into a double play.
-Mets manager Terry Collins successfully challenged that Adams didn't beat the throw, preventing the tying run from scoring.
+Lugo, who has won six straight decisions dating to last Aug.
+25, escaped a bases-loaded jam in the fifth when Matt Adams grounded into a double play.
+Collins successfully challenged that Adams didn't beat the throw, preventing the tying run from scoring.

 Garcia struck out nine in seven innings.
 He has a 1.49 ERA over his last five starts but is 1-3 over that span.